Apple iPad Pro 12.9in (2018) full review

 The pixel density (264ppi) and resolution (2732 x 2048) are standard for iPad screens of this size - the 2015 model had exactly the same - and some have complained about the lack of progress in this department.
 But we had no issues with the sharpness, partly perhaps because you tend to hold a large device like this pretty far from your eyes; and the 120MHz refresh rate (applied selectively to preserve battery life, thanks to the ProMotion feature) and powerful processor mean responsiveness is exceptional.

 Because there's no Home button, there is also no Touch ID.
-Unlocking (along with verification when buying apps, accessing saved passwords and so on) is now handled by Face ID facial recognition.
+Unlocking (along with verification when buying apps, accessing saved passwords and so on) is handled on this device by Face ID facial recognition.

-Face ID was great - fast, reliable, capable of recognising us in the dark or when brushing our teeth - on the iPhone X last year, but porting it across to the iPad was obviously no small task.
+Face ID is great - fast, reliable, capable of recognising us in the dark or when brushing our teeth - on the iPhone X, XS and so on, but porting it across to the iPad was obviously no small task.
 Because it's so much larger and tends to be positioned further away from the user, there is far more variation in where the face will be, and this is exacerbated by iPad users' fondness for switching from portrait to landscape orientation and confusing the sensors still further.